kadimetla/doc-adk-training/training/module05-running-agents/lab-solution.md

 This is the mode you've used so far.
 Let's explore its features more deeply.

-1.  **Navigate to your agent directory:**
+1.  **Navigate to your project directory:**
+    Make sure you are in your main `adk-training` directory.
     ```shell
-    cd /path/to/your/adk-training/echo-agent
+    cd /path/to/your/adk-training
     ```

 2.  **Start the web UI:**
+    Run the command from the parent directory, specifying which agent you want to run.
     ```shell
-    adk web
+    adk web echo-agent
     ```

 3.  **Explore the Dev UI:**